 Brand value can be defined as a cost of a particular company.
 Business owners should calculate how much it costs in the market to find this measure.
 Simply put, it is how much money someone would pay to purchase a particular business.

 This metric helps to be aware of the directional changes, namely whether a company is gaining value or losing it.
-With this information in mind, entrepreneurs can decide to change the strategy or improve their marketing campaigns.
+With this information in mind, entrepreneurs can decide to change their strategy or improve their marketing campaigns.

 Each company has to raise brand equity to improve brand value.
 Let’s take Tide, for example.
 This brand of laundry detergent is more famous than other smaller companies.
 The money Tide invested into marketing, creating brand awareness, and customer loyalty enables the company to increase revenues significantly.

 Brand equity is the value a business obtains from its name and recognition.
-Brands should provide their customers with products of superior quality that are easy to recognize and are memorable to create this value.
+Brands should provide their customers with products of superior quality that are easy to recognize and memorable to create this value.
 As a result, although consumers can purchase such products from competitors at a lower cost, they are ready to pay higher prices.
 Customers do it because they want to buy goods or services from brands they love, trust, and admire.

 Brand equity consists of consumer perception, negative or positive effects, and the resulting value.
 It influences the sales volume of a certain brand and its profitability.